Jack-H-Buckner/UniversalDiffEq.jl/README.md

 [![Docs](https://img.shields.io/badge/docs-dev-blue)](https://jack-h-buckner.github.io/UniversalDiffEq.jl/dev/)
 [![Preprint](https://img.shields.io/badge/preprint-arXiv-red)](https://arxiv.org/abs/2410.09233)

-UniversalDiffEq.jl builds [Universal Differential Equations](https://arxiv.org/abs/2001.04385) (UDEs) to learn nonlinear dynamics from time series data.
-The models and training routines are constructed to address several challenges common in ecology and environmental science.
-Our package uses [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl) to implement UDEs.
-Models built with UniversalDiffEq.jl are constructed within a state-space modeling framework that simultaneously accounts for imperfect (noisy) observations and stochastic (unpredictable) dynamics.
-UniversalDiffEq.jl also builds training routines based on a state-space framework that can improve the performance of UDEs on datasets from open systems whose dynamics are determined by a combination of endogenous feedback mechanisms and stochastic external forcing.
+UniversalDiffEq.jl builds [Universal Differential Equations](https://arxiv.org/abs/2001.04385)(UDEs), dynamic models that combine neural networks with parametric equaitons to learn nonlinear dynamics from time series data.
+This pacakge provides functions to build and train UDEs.
+It includes several training routines designed to work well when the data contain observaiton error and the underlying process is stochastic.
+The  package uses [Lux.jl](https://lux.csail.mit.edu/stable/) to consturct neural netowrks build into the model and [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl) for automatic differentation.

-The package provides one specific implementation of universal differential equations designed for systems with stochastic dynamics and noisy data.
-If you want to explore the technical details of UDEs and develop highly customized models, please use DiffEqFlux.jl instead.
+The package provides one specific implementation of universal differential equations.
+If you need to develop highly customized models, please use [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl) instead.

 To install and load UniversalDiffEq, open Julia and type the following code: